Is writing your full-time occupation, if not what is?

 9. What’s your latest release and how did the idea arrive?

 My soon to be latest release is titled “Price of Mercy”.
 (Crossing fingers it will be out in early 2011.
 Was delayed from a 2010 release. *cry*) The idea for it came from a short story I’d written where I’d explored what kind of fate might be worse than death.
 It ended up being too much to be properly covered in five thousand words so I decided to expand on it.
 Was actually a lot of fun as for this book I decided not to follow the usual Medieval feel to the Fantasy but skewed it more to a 1500’s French look for the culture and clothes.

 10. Tell me about your latest book and how it came about.
 Enclose the opening of the book around 400 words.

 “Willing Sacrifice” is a Fantasy/Young Adult Fantasy.
 It is an exploration of ‘truth’ and how it can be shaped by different people to be different things.
-It is also a weird look at stubbornness as well as the beginnings of a blooming romance amidst chaos.
-It was that whole question of ‘truth’ and what it means depending on how you look at what you know that set me on this path.
+It’s also a weird look at stubbornness as well as the beginnings of a blooming romance amidst chaos.
+It covers that whole question of ‘truth’ and what it means depending on how you look at what you know that set me on this path.
 It’s not really as brainy as it sounds.
 Just a nice old adventure romp.